GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 ## Research objectives

+> [!NOTE]
+>
+> *A research objective is a measurable goal that is pursued by the scientific community.
+Fundamental research objectives in design research are to understand or improve design activities.*

-The primitive research objective pursued by the benchmark community is to improve a model-based architecture design synthesis process, which includes four main activities: 1) requirements definition, 2) concept finding, 3) problem modelling, and 4) system sizing.
+The primitive research objective pursued by the benchmark community is to improve a model-based architecture definition process.
+The process consists of four main activities 1) requirements development, 2) concept finding, 3) problem modelling, and 4) system sizing.

 ## Benchmarking